+For LVBD PARCELs which abut the Residential Districtor Recreation Conservation District, the Planning Board shall require a thirty (30)' foot, landscaped buffer and/or fence, which is designed to minimize impacts from abutting residential parcels in accordance with Section

+3.3.5.187.
+For the purpose of this Section, the Lower Common, shown on Assessors Map R-30, Parcel 1, shall not be considered a Residentially zoned parcel.

 - a.
-For LVBD PARCELs which abut the Residential District, the Planning Board shall require a thirty (30)' foot, substantially opaque landscaped buffer and/or fence, which is designed to minimize impacts from abutting residential parcels7.
-For the purpose of this Section, the Lower Common, shown on Assessors Map R-30, Parcel 1, shall not be considered a Residentially zoned parcel.
 Where a STRUCTURE, or BUILDING is proposed within fifty (50) feet of an existing residential DWELLING UNIT in the abutting Residential District, the Planning Board may increase the width of the landscaped buffer and/or require installation of a fence. - b.
-All Parking Lots and loading areas, shall be setback thirty (30') feet from the abutting Residential or Recreation Conservation District, and shall include a landscaped buffer, designed in accordance with Section 3.3.5.203.3.5.17 of this Bylaw. - c.
+All Parking Lots and loading areas, shall be setback thirty (30') feet from the abutting Residential or Recreation Conservation District, and shall include a landscaped buffer, designed in accordance with Section 3.3.5.187 of this Bylaw. - c.
 Where a parking lot or loading area is proposed within fifty (50') feet of an existing DWELLING UNIT in the abutting Residential District, the Planning Board may increase the width of the landscaped buffer and/or require installation of a fence or other comparable screening method. - d.
-Exposed storage areas, machinery, garbage "dumpsters," service areas, truckloading areas, utility buildings and structures shall be screened from the view of abutting properties and STREETs..
+Exposed storage areas, machinery, garbage "dumpsters," service areas, truckloading areas, utility buildings and structures shall be screened from the view of abutting properties and STREETs.

-3.3.5.17 Landscaping Plan
+3.3.5.187 Landscaping Plan